 First Responders from across Chatham-Kent are giving children between the ages of 12 & 13 the opportunity to find out!

-Cop Camp will motivate young people to be outstanding citizens through law enforcement education.
-Targeting students before high school, this program is a police academy for young people.
+Camp Sirens will motivate young people to be outstanding citizens through emergency services education.
+Targeting students before high school, this program is a first responder academy for young people.
 Our children are the community leaders of tomorrow.
-We wish to instil an appreciation and respect for law enforcement and their role in society.
+We want to instil an appreciation and respect for first responders and their role in society.

-Participants in Cop Camp get an up-close look at life as a police officer.
+Participants in Camp Sirens will get an up-close look at life as a first responder.
 Events include:

 - Critical Incident Response Team presentation

 - Traffic Services and Safety presentation

 - Rolling fire hoses and spraying water

 - EMS vehicle and equipment tour

 - Graduation Ceremony and Barbeque

 - Be 12 or 13 years of age by July 23, 2018